Lucio Norberto Mansilla: War of independence

 Mansilla joined the forces of José Gervasio Artigas in 1812, against the Portuguese armies summoned by the royalist Javier de Elío.
-When Artigas left the siege before the Second Banda Oriental campaign, he joined José Rondeau.
-He was shot on May 12, 1813, during the attack to the fortress "El Quilombo", and joined back the siege when his injury healed.
-He was rewarded by Buenos Aires for his military actions.
+When Artigas left the siege of Montevideo before the Second Banda Oriental campaign, he joined José Rondeau.

+In 1813, he fought under Colonel Domingo French in the campaign to attack the fortress known as "El Quilombo," located on the banks of the Yaguarón River (now on the Brazil border).
+In the assault, carried out on May 12, he was severely wounded by a musket ball that passed through his body.
+Due to his bravery, the government publicly acknowledged his distinction, publishing it in La Gaceta on June 5, 1813.
+Once recovered from his wounds, he returned to the siege army and served until the royalist capitulation on July 23, 1814.
+For his actions during the siege, he was honored by the government with a silver shield and the title of "Distinguished Patriot in Heroic Degree.".

 He joined the Army of the Andes in 1814, and fought in the battles of Chacabuco and Talcahuano, under the command of José de San Martín.
 He also fought the decisive battle of Maipú under the command of Juan Gregorio de Las Heras.
 He was rewarded by both Argentina and Chile for his actions, and returned to Buenos Aires.

 Entre Ríos

 Francisco Ramírez called Mansilla to mediate between him and Artigas.
 When Artigas invaded Entre Ríos, he joined forces with Ramírez against him.
 He had an important role at the battle of Las Tunas.
 The conflict between Ramírez and Artigas led to the exile of Artigas in Paraguay.
 Ramírez declared the independence of the Republic of Entre Ríos and incorporated Corrientes and Misiones to it.
 Mansilla opposed these actions, and denied the help of his army.
 Ramírez died in an ambush, and the Republic of Entre Ríos was abolished and reincorporated into Argentina.
 Mansilla was appointed governor, as he was the commander of the only military unit in the area.
 He ended the hostilities between Entre Ríos and the Santa Fe Province.
 He ruled for three years and signed the Quadrilateral Treaty.